 - Repeat twice a week until dandruff disappears.

-Use a minimal amount of baking soda.
+Notes: Use a minimal amount of baking soda.
 Don’t leave it for long on your scalp.
-At first, your hair might become dry, but with time it should regain moisture.
+At first, your hair might become dry, but with time it should retain moisture.

 If you wonder how to reduce dandruff effectively, use apple vinegar.
 Apple cider vinegar has anti-fungus, anti-bacterial and anti-inflammatory effects.
 It kills the fungus or bacteria that can cause dandruff.
 It restores the pH balance of the scalp, helps clogged hair follicles, and soothes an itching scalp.